Rotary Dampers | How Does It Work?

 A lid with a rotary damper

-In this gif animation, the lid closes slowly at the end, but it is possible to give the slow motion at the beginning or to adjust the speed at which the lid closes.
-Also, it is possible to give slow motion in situations in which you want to close lids not only horizontally, as in this case, but also vertically, or by lifting lids at an angle and closing it at an angle as well.
+In this GIF animation, the lid slowly at the end, but it is also possible to provide slow motion at the beginning of the closing motion or to adjust the closing speed.
+In addition, slow motion can be applied not only horizontally closing lids, as shown here, but also to vertically closing lids or lids that are lifted and closed at an angle.
 Click here to see other motions.

 Main usages